sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 ### Dropout

-... description with pros and cons..

 Using dropout allows the selective dropping of neurons during training to prevent overfitting.
+This is why we implement the use of dropout in our code.

 ## Performance Benchmarks